Gabgra11/SmartGarden_v3/README.md

 Smart Garden v3 allows users to collectively care for a single house plant.
 Live moisture, humidity, and temperature data can be used to decide whether the plant should be watered today.
 Historical trends can be used to track watering patterns and influence future decisions.

 ## Hardware

-Smart Garden requires the following hardware:
+Smart Garden uses the following hardware:

-* Raspberry Pi (Any model with wifi or a wifi dongle) + PSU
+* Raspberry Pi Zero W + PSU
 * Pimoroni Automation HAT Mini
 * BME280 module
 * Capacitive Soil Moisture sensor
-* USB Web Cam
+* USB Web Cam + Micro USB to USB Adapter
-* 5V DC Submersible Water Pump + Tubing
+* 5V DC Submersible Water Pump + Tubing + PSU
-* 5V DC PSU

 The Automation Hat allows the Pi to control the water pump via its relay.
 The analog inputs also allow for capacitive soil moisture readings.

-## Software

-The Raspberry Pi runs a Python script which collects sensor data and pushes it to the web app.
-At the specified time, votes are counted.
-Majority vote determines whether the water pump is triggered.

-Google Authentication is used to securely prevent duplicate votes.
-This makes voting fair, safe, and accessible.

-A PostgreSQL database is required for storing votes, sensor data, and other relevant data.
-An easy way to host the web app and PostgreSQL server is AWS Elastic Beanstalk.

-## Setup

-### Hardware

 1. Wire up the sensors/pump as follows:
     - Capacitive Sensor Output to A1 on the Pi HAT